freenas/freenas-docs/userguide/tn_vcenter.rst

 The vCenter plugin can be configured for a secure connection by clicking
 :menuselection:`vCenter --> vCenter Auxiliary Settings`
 in the left tree.
-In the screen shown in :numref:`Figure %s <vcenter2>`, check the :guilabel:`Enable vCenter Plugin over https` box.
+In the secure connection screen shown in :numref:`Figure %s <vcenter2>`, check the :guilabel:`Enable vCenter Plugin over https` box.